Skip to main content

 Potassium contributes to the maintenance of normal blood pressure.

-A source of potassium contains at least 15% of the significant amount 2000 mg potassium per day.
+A potassium source contains at least 15% of the significant amount 2000 mg potassium per day.

 Carbohydrate-electrolyte solutions